fhoedemakers/pico-infonesPlus/README.md

 # pico-infonesPlus
-A NES (Nintendo Entertainment System) emulator the [Raspberry PI Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) and [Adafruit feather RP2040 DVI](https://www.adafruit.com/product/5710) with SD card and menu support.
+A NES (Nintendo Entertainment System) emulator for the [Raspberry PI Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) and [Adafruit feather RP2040 DVI](https://www.adafruit.com/product/5710) with SD card and menu support.
 Uses HDMI for display.

-You can use it with these RP2040 controllers:
+You can use it with these RP2040 boards:

 - Raspberry PI Pico (works with USB and legacy controllers).
 Requires these addons:
   * [Pimoroni Pico DV Demo Base](https://shop.pimoroni.com/products/pimoroni-pico-dv-demo-base?variant=39494203998291) hdmi add-on board.
 For use with an USB gamecontroller or optional a legacy NES controller.
 (NES controller port requires soldering)